ChronicChannel-test/CIC-test-naei-multigroup-viewer/linechart/ANALYTICS_SETUP.md

 1. Open your Supabase project dashboard
 2. Go to **SQL Editor**
-3. Copy and paste the contents of `analytics_setup.sql`
+3. Copy and paste the contents of `CIC-test-Archive-Charts/DataExplorer-Archive/v4dot0-DataExplorer/linechart/analytics_setup.sql`
 4. Click **Run** to create the table and views

 ### 2. Verify Table Creation